Edited by Mark Anderson, Amber Hildebrandt, Cathryn Reher & Suzanne Scheller

 Medical Assistance and Annuities

-Introduction; Requirements for a DRA-Compliant Annuity; Annuities and Medical Assistance Planning; Eligibility Policy Manual Guidance Regarding Annuities
+Introduction; Requirements for a Medicaid-Compliant Annuity; Annuities and Medical Assistance Planning; Eligibility Policy Manual Guidance Regarding Annuities

 Medical Assistance and Trusts

-Introduction; Sources of Law Governing the Use of Trusts in Medical Assistance and Disability Planning; Trusts Created Before August 11, 1993 – Medicaid Qualifying Trust Rules; Third-Party Established and Funded Trusts; Trusts Created on or After August 11, 1993; Treatment of Irrevocable Trusts in Minnesota After July 1, 2005; Supplemental and Special Needs Trusts
+Introduction; Sources of Law Governing the Use of Trusts in Medical Assistance and Disability Planning; Trusts Created Before August 11, 1993 – Medicaid Qualifying Trust Rules; Third-Party Established and Funded Trusts; Trusts Created on or After August 11, 1993 with the Assets of the Individual; Treatment of Irrevocable Trusts in Minnesota Since Minnesota Statutes section 501C.1206 Has Been Repealed; Supplemental and Special Needs Trusts; Appendix A – Comparison Chart of Supplemental, Special, and Pooled Trusts; Appendix B – Redacted California Decision Regarding Transfers of Assets into the Pooled Trust Subaccount; Appendix C – Redacted Maryland Decision Regarding Transfers of Assets into the Pooled Trust Subaccount

 – Laurie Hanson